proofit404/dependencies/docs/usage.md

 ```

-Also we provide `and` notation for inplace `Injector` composition.
+We also provide `and` notation for in-place `Injector` composition.
-Example below is full equivalent to the previous one without
+Example below is full equivalent to the previous one, but without
 intermediate class needed.

 ```pycon